 Giving some traffic a clear run through the switches and routers on your network can cause other traffic types to get held up.
 However, a few minutes of delay in the transfer of an email is a price worth paying if it saves you having to replace your network cable to provide enough bandwidth for all of your traffic to get through at top speed.

-Recommended latency testing tools
+The best latency testing tools

 There are some great latency testing tools out there.
 Many will enable you to test other network conditions as well.
 For example, jitter is a measure of the variation of the arrival rate of packets in a stream.
 An irregular pace in the arrival of packets can cause just as many service problems with video streaming and IP telephony as slow delivery.